awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

-# Cloning a volume for an Aurora DB cluster<a name="Aurora.Managing.Clone"></a><a name="cloning"></a>
+# Cloning a volume for an Amazon Aurora DB cluster<a name="Aurora.Managing.Clone"></a><a name="cloning"></a>

-By using Aurora cloning, you can quickly and cost\-effectively create a new cluster that uses the same Aurora cluster volume and has the same data as the original\.
+By using Aurora cloning, you can create a new cluster that uses the same Aurora cluster volume and has the same data as the original\.
+The process is designed to be fast and cost\-effective\.
 The new cluster with its associated data volume is known as a *clone*\.
 Creating a clone is faster and more space\-efficient than physically copying the data using other techniques, such as restoring a snapshot\.

-Aurora supports many different types of cloning\.
-You can create an Aurora provisioned clone from a provisioned Aurora DB cluster\.
-You can create an Aurora Serverless v1 clone from an Aurora Serverless v1 DB cluster\.
-But you can also create Aurora Serverless v1 clones from Aurora provisioned DB clusters, and you can create provisioned clones from Aurora Serverless v1 DB clusters\.
+Aurora supports many different types of cloning:
++  You can create an Aurora provisioned clone from a provisioned Aurora DB cluster\.
++  You can create an Aurora Serverless v1 clone from an Aurora Serverless v1 DB cluster\.
++  You can also create Aurora Serverless v1 clones from Aurora provisioned DB clusters, and you can create provisioned clones from Aurora Serverless v1 DB clusters\.
++  Clusters with Aurora Serverless v2 instances follow the same rules as provisioned clusters\.

  When you create a clone using a different deployment configuration than the source, the clone is created using the latest minor version of the source's Aurora DB engine\.

 A cloned Aurora Serverless DB cluster has the same behavior and limitations as any Aurora Serverless v1 DB cluster\.
 For more information, see [Using Amazon Aurora Serverless v1](aurora-serverless.md)\.